atosques/atosques/README.md

 ### Hi there 👋
+# My name is Astrid Tosques, and I am currently a student at Northeastern Univeristy.
+# I study Computer Science and Environmental Science, and I am currently learning the fundamentals of computer science and the basics of languages like Racket and Python.

 <!--
 **atosques/atosques** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.